 Contents of Audit Report

 In general, the contents of an audit report should be as follows:

 - Title of the Report: This is the first and foremost part of the audit report and helps the financial statement user identify the report.
-This section also covers the name of the client, i.e. the subject company.
+This section also covers the client’s name, i.e. the subject company.

-- Introductory paragraph: This section covers the period of the financial reporting along with the exact dates.
-Additionally, it also specifies that the view on the financial statements is the auditor’s opinion.
+- Introductory paragraph: This section covers the financial reporting period along with the exact dates.
+It also specifies that the view on the financial statements is the auditor’s opinion.

-- Scope of Audit: In this section, the audit examination’s entire scope and process are mentioned.
-The audit process covers the subject company’s book of accounts, income statement, balance sheet and cash flow statement.
+- Scope of Audit: This section mentions the audit examination’s entire scope and process.
+The audit covers the subject company’s book of accounts, income statement, balance sheet, and cash flow statement.
 Further, the audit should be conducted in accordance with the law of the land.

-- Auditor’s opinion: It is the most important part of the report as it includes the auditor’s opinion regarding the company’s financial statements.
-The expectation is that the auditor will examine the book of accounts on the basis of the available information and free of any bias.
-The auditor’s opinion will be cover the following aspects of the reporting:
+- Auditor’s opinion: The report’s most important part includes the auditor’s opinion regarding the company’s financial statements.
+The auditor expects to examine the book of accounts based on the available information and free of bias.
+The auditor’s opinion will cover the following aspects of the reporting: